Air-Factories-2-0/af2-design/Ethereum.md

 - N

-  - The number of selected **Makers**
+  - The number of selected **Air Makers**

 - M

-  - The number of pieces requested on the order
+  - The number of pieces requested with the order

 - X

-  - The maximum number of pieces that each **Maker** can print in a given time
+  - The maximum number of pieces that each **Air Maker** can print in a given time

 <img src="/IMG/ETHEREUM/8.jpg" title="" alt="" data-align="inline">